 Show how awesome you are at marketing.

-Now we’ll bring you through step-by-step of the planning process, so you can create a killer marketing campaign.
+Now we’ll bring you through step-by-step of the planning process, so you can create a killer plan of your own.

 1. Pick a goal and stick to it.